Hilary Weston: Charity work

 In 1979, Weston founded the Ireland Fund of Canada, a non-partisan, non-denominational organization that funds community projects in Ireland to promote peace.
 She continued to serve as an honorary patron of the organization for the rest of her life.

 An interest in early childhood education led Weston to serve as founding chair of the Mabin School in Toronto.
 She also co-founded and chaired the Canadian Environment Educational Foundation, and she established the Winter Garden Show at the Royal Agricultural Winter Fair.

 Weston explored her longstanding interest in homes and gardens as co-author of two best-selling books, In a Canadian Garden (1989) and At Home in Canada (1995).

 After her term as Lieutenant Governor, Weston spearheaded the most successful fundraising campaign in Canadian cultural history, which raised more than $250 million for the Royal Ontario Museum.
 She was patron of several organizations dealing with social issues, such as the Abbeyfield House Society, the Hospice Association of Ontario, the Yonge Street Mission, the Landmine Survivors Network (later known as Survivor Corps), the Ontario March of Dimes and the Prince's Trust Canada.
 Weston also devoted a significant proportion of her time, as well as her business and fashion expertise, to Selfridges, the London department store of which she was a director.

+The Hilary and Galen Weston Foundation was founded by Weston and her spouse Galen Weston in 2020.